 “Oh, you mean the people at, uhh…” I removed a small notebook from my pocket and pretended to study it.
 In reality I had no idea what she was talking about.

-“Valley Rehab in Visalia,” Dalya prompted.
+“Oasis Rehab in Palm Springs,” Dalya prompted.
 “It’s standard practice in drug rehab to remove the patient’s connections to the outside world.”

 “I have no idea.
 Didn’t my parents tell you?”